 There were times that I would maximize the daily allowed messages on FB messenger and still not get clients for presentation.
 So yes, there were a lot of seen-zoned messages and "sorry, not interested" moments.

 As a starting and struggling advisor during my first two years, I also crammed to hit my target.
-Since I didn’t have my regular schedule yet, I was working part-time, so singit lang ang pagiging advisor.
+Since I didn’t have my regular schedule yet, I was working part-time.
+Singit lang ang pagiging advisor.

 What’s your proudest accomplishment as a financial advisor?

-Being a consistent Medallion Awardee every quarter, and being a Macaulay Club member (an elite club for the top Advisors of Sun Life) are just some of the accomplishments.
+Being a consistent Medallion Awardee every quarter, and being a Macaulay Club member (an elite club for the top Advisors of Sun Life) are just some of my accomplishments.

 But more importantly, it's being able to serve my clients well and see their families living a brighter future even after the SAD (sickness, accidents, death) events in their lives.

 What advice can you give Filipinos who want to become a financial advisor?

 A financial advisor’s job isn’t easy.
 It takes a lot of effort, training, and experience.
 But with hard work and perseverance, you can excel and earn more even if you’re just starting out.

 Being in the right insurance company is also important to be successful in this career.